hector-walker6kqj/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code too early can lead to unnecessary complexity and harder maintenance, while often the bottleneck lies elsewhere.
 Focus on writing clean, readable code first and optimize only when necessary.

+# 2023-12-07
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips for maintaining your programming skills:

+1. Continuously read and study articles, blogs, and books related to programming and technology to keep up with industry trends.
+2. Attend workshops, seminars, or online courses to learn new programming Languages or technologies.
+This will help you stay ahead of the curve and improve your skillset.
+3. Practice makes perfect.
+Try to solve programming challenges and exercises on a regular basis to improve Your problem-solving and coding skills.
+You can find plenty of resources online, such as LeetCode, HackerRank, Project Euler, etc. to help You practice.
+4. Collaborate with other developers and share your knowledge with them.
+Not only will this help others, but it will also make you a better programmer by learning from their experiences and knowledge.
+5. Be open to feedback and criticism.
+It'S essential to listen to the feedback from your peers and supervisors and learn from it.
+Take their suggestions and advice to heart and apply them to your coding practices.
+6. Stay organized and disciplined in your approach to learning.
+Set aside time each day or week to study and practice programming.
+Following a structured schedule will make it easier for you to maintain your learning momentum and achieve your goals.